jinshengye-git/my-vim-config/README.md

 **Note**: if your Node.js version is old, please update to [lastest version](https://askubuntu.com/questions/1265813/how-to-update-node-js-to-the-long-term-support-version-on-ubuntu-20-04).

 **Note**: got the coc.vim error to ask you compile it by yarn install.  go to $HOME/.local/share/nvim/plugged/coc.nvim and run `yarn install && yarn build`

+### use vim-terminal/ nvim-terminal

+use Ctrl-w N to open a new window on nvim.  and in Normal mode input `:term bash` or `:term zsh`